Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 --------- | ---- | -----------
-AccessToken | string | An object or string that identifies the current session issued_at | date-time | Date and time when the access token is generated
+AccessToken | string | An object or string that identifies the current session issued_at | date-time |  Date and time of generation of the access token